atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-mart-maintenance.md

 ##### New field or value not cleaned

-You will likely be the first to notice when there is a new column in one of your views that is not easily understandable.
+You will likely notice when there is a new column in one of your views that is not very clear.
 You should raise this to the Data Governor so that they can apply the necessary cleaning to it at the Data Warehouse stage.
-Avoid doing additional cleaning at the Mart level because others might need this field as well.
-Having a single version of it helps make sure analyses are consistent.
+Avoid doing additional cleaning at the Mart level because others may need this field as well.
+Having a single version of it helps to make sure analyses are consistent.

 ![Bad naming for new field](/assets/images/NewField.png "New Field")